image of a CSC case-manager taking phone call for ADF medical transition

 Medical transition

-Medical transition from the ADF can be a time of considerable change.
-We’re here to support you through the important Invalidity Classification process, to ensure it is as smooth as possible.
+We’re here to support you through this time of considerable change, to ensure it is as smooth as possible.

 The four-step process starts with assigning you a dedicated Case Manager, to personally guide you along the way.